sermons/decision/slides/slides.md

 <!-- .slide: data-background="white" -->
 # Q3

 ---
 <!-- .slide: <%= bg("unsplash-Jztmx9yqjBw-stars.jpg") %> class="empty" -->

 >>>
++ 7-9 jars of clay, ... struck down but not destroyed
++ 16 outer self decaying / inner self renewed

 + unpopular to be a prophet in times of national distress: Jeremiah to exile

 + Lk9:57-62 put hand to plow and look back